Vyral/base-template/_posts/2019-12-05-what-are-the-4-cs-of-credit.md

 youtube_code: lvUiShcJXgM
 ---

-{% include youtube.html %}<center> In order to get approved for a home loan, your credit needs to be examined.
-Here’s what lenders are looking for in your credit report.</center>
+{% include youtube.html %}

+<center>In order to get approved for a home loan, your credit needs to be examined.
+Here&rsquo;s what lenders are looking for in your credit report.</center>

+&nbsp;

 Today we are discussing the 4 C's of credit.
 These are the four main things that lenders use to evaluate your creditworthiness as a homebuyer: